JuliaStats/RDatasets.jl/doc/car/rst/Blackmore.rst

 Description
 ~~~~~~~~~~~

-The ``Blackmoor`` data frame has 945 rows and 4 columns.
-Blackmoor and
+The ``Blackmore`` data frame has 945 rows and 4 columns.
+Blackmore and
 Davis's data on exercise histories of 138 teenaged girls hospitalized
 for eating disorders and 98 control subjects.